reybos/prompt-content-generation/README.md

 - Enter topics organized by themes in JSON format
 - Generate content for multiple topics at once
 - View real-time logs of the generation process

+### Song with Animals Pipeline

+The application also includes a specialized pipeline for generating short educational videos with animals:

+- **Unified Pipeline**: Generates image prompts, video prompts, titles, descriptions, and hashtags in one complete workflow
+- **Visual Styles**: Support for different visual styles (Classic, Steampunk)
+- **Segment-based Generation**: Automatically groups content into segments for better organization
+- **Complete Output**: All necessary content is generated and saved automatically